 - Raspberries: fresh berries are always my first choice, but these homemade muffins can be made year-round with frozen raspberries.
 Add them to the batter straight from the freezer, no need to thaw them.

-- Extra lemon flavor: use a teaspoon or two of lemon juice and add it to the batter together with the zest.
+- Extra lemon flavor: use a teaspoon or two of lemon juice in the batter in addition to the lemon zest.

-- Variations: you can use orange zest that goes very well with raspberries and also add a pinch of ground cinnamon for a different flavor.
-You can also substitute blueberries for the raspberries, the same amount.
+- Variations: use orange zest that goes very well with raspberries, and add a pinch of ground cinnamon for a different flavor.
+Substitute blueberries for the raspberries.

 Too much mixing or beating the batter is, in my experience, the main culprit.
-The ingredients have to be lightly mixed just until integrated.
-Use a spatula or whisk for best results, as it's hard to over mix a muffin batter is folding it by hand.
+The ingredients have to be lightly mixed *just* until integrated.
+Use a spatula or whisk for best results, as it's hard to overmix a muffin batter by folding it by hand.

-A mix of oil and butter, not overbaking the muffins, and not overmixing or beating the batter.
-Using oil adds richness and moisture while butter adds flavor.
-Mixing the dry and wet ingredients *just* until moistened as well as not over baking them will ensure fluffy muffins.
+A mix of oil and butter, not overbaking the muffins and not overmixing or beating the batter.
+Using oil adds richness and moisture, while butter adds flavor.

 Related recipes you might like: